adamnstone/Panopticom-ANS/standardized_json.md

 [For the technical `JSON Schema` click here!](./dev/ThreeJS/jsonSchema.json) Below is simply an explanation of the format but does not contain a technical description.

+**When adding a new datasource, the name of the file must match the 'id' provided in the 'id' field in the layerData object.

 ---

 ### Arc Example